Health

 Kansas children need routine, dependable care to stay healthy through regular doctor checkups, screenings, immunizations, and dental services.
 Their parents and families need that same ability to visit the doctor, because uninsured and sick caregivers won’t be able to give children the nurturing attention they need to reach their full potential.

 A lack of health care, especially in childhood, leads to chronic conditions, shorter life expectancy, increased lifetime medical costs, and sicker families.
 Living environments with poor air quality, unsafe water, and harmful building components are too common and should be priorities to fix.
-Additionally, not having daily access to healthy, nutritious food and a balanced diet can increase the likelihood of a child becoming sick or having other poor health outcomes.
+Additionally, not having daily access to healthy, nutritious food can increase the likelihood of a child becoming sick

 KAC works to create a state full of healthy families and communities by advocating for policies that will give every Kansas kid the ability to grow up healthy regardless of race, income, zip code, identity, or ability.